DannyDainton/node-hipchatbot/README.md

 #### Running the app locally

 Once you have the dependencies installed locally, use the `npm start` command to run the app.
-Using [Postman](https://www.getpostman.com/ "Postman") or your favorite REST client you can then POST a request to the local endpoint.
+Using [Postman](https://www.getpostman.com/ "Postman") or your favourite REST client, you can POST a request to the local Endpoint.

 ![Alt text](/public/Local_Hipchatbot.png?raw=true "Postman Request")